Skip to main content

 CHILD CARE SERVICES

-The College operates a full-time Child Care Center on its Main Campus as a training laboratory for the Early Childhood Associate program.
+The College operates a full-time Child Care Center on its Main Campus serving children of college students, and employees; and children in surrounding counties.
+We also serve as a training laboratory for the Early Childhood Associate program.
 The Main Campus center maintains a Five-Star License with the State of North Carolina.
 We serve children ages 1–5-year-old with a maximum capacity of 38 children.
-Our ratios are 1 teacher to 6 children in the one-year-old room; 1 teacher to 8 children in the two-year-old room; 1 teacher to 10 children in the three-year-old room; and 1 teacher to 14 children in the four/five-year-old room.
+Our ratios are 1 teacher to 6 children in the one-year-old room; 1 teacher to 9 children in the two-year-old room; 1 teacher to 10 children in the three-year-old room; and 1 teacher to 14 children in the four/five-year-old room.

 The Main Campus Child Care Center opens at 7:30 a.m. and closes at 5:30 p.m.
-Breakfast, lunch, and snacks are served.
-Full-time students at Vance-Granville Community College are encouraged to use this resource for placement of their children.
+Breakfast, lunch, and snacks are included in tuition.
+Tuition is $740.00 for the one- and two-year-olds, and $715.00 for the three-five-year-olds.
+Full-time students at Vance-Granville Community College are encouraged to place their names on the waiting list for placement of their children.
+Contact [email protected] for more information.

-Parents who are interested in placing their children at the VGCC child care facility should contact the child care manager.
-Because of the high demand for child care services depending on the age group, a waiting list for enrollment is maintained at the center.
+Parents who are interested in placing their children at the VGCC Child Care Center should contact the childcare manager.
+Because of the high demand for childcare services depending on the age group, a waiting list for enrollment is maintained at the center.
 Priority for enrollment is based on siblings first; students enrolled at VGCC second; employees or board members of VGCC third; and the surrounding communities last.
 When space is available, the director will call you with information regarding enrollment.

 To Top of Page